Video Game: BlazBlue: Chrono Phantasma

 - Izayoi: The form that Tsubaki Yayoi takes after awakening the true power of her weapon, which was originally a prototype for the Murukumo Units.
 It is referred to as "Tsubaki's true form" and is very much to Tsubaki what Mu-12 is to Noel.
 She uses a Stance System, building up her "Zero Weave" gauge in her long-range stance to power up her moves in her short-range stance.

 Three more console-exclusive characters have also been confirmed, two of which are DLC:

-Yuuki Terumi: The true form of Hazama, our resident Troll, taking his form during the Dark War as seen in flashbacks and the Phase Shift 1 novel.
+- Yuuki Terumi: The true identity of Hazama, our resident Troll, taking his form during the Dark War as seen in flashbacks and the Phase Shift 1 novel.
 Possesses a different Drive than Hazama, and is heavily meter-reliant like Akuma of Street Fighter.
 He is a pre-order DLC bonus.

 Rebel 3, ACTION!

 - Aborted Arc: The finale of the Sector Seven storyline before the three paths converge has a bunch of characters, both heroes and villains, meeting up and preparing for battle, only to announce that the villains plan on using a bunch of souls from the seither killing everyone to power Arakune to Black Beast levels.
 Once the paths converge, however, none of this ends up having actually happened, Litchi goes back to the villains' side again despite Kokonoe agreeing to help her, and Arakune doesn't even appear again.

 - Anti-Frustration Features: In the console version, the Abyss mode has been remixed, with the statistics no longer resetting to 0 on each character, with only the three temporary boost slots being still purchased regularly.

 - Apocalypse How: Class 2 or 3A in course at the end of the game.
 Izanami implies a Class X-4 or even Z.